-When a violation occurs, the dean will confer with the student.
+When a violation occurs, the Assistant Principal for Student Supports will confer with the student.
 Consequences to these infractions may include, but are not limited to, loss of privileges, detentions, REA, suspension and/or expulsion.

 The student will be held responsible for the cost of replacing or repairing the damage to the computers or the system that is caused by the student's failure to comply with the Acceptable Use Agreement and other relevant agreements.